15 Unique Ways to Get Cultural in Delhi

-I’m going to get you off the well-worn path of Old Delhi street food tours, and into some places you probably hadn’t considered for a taste of Delhi culture.
-There are so many ways to get cultural in Delhi!
+I’m going to get you away from the well-worn path of Old Delhi street food tours, and into some places you probably hadn’t considered for a taste of Delhi culture.

-1. Explore and attend an event at India Habitat Centre
+1. Attend an Event at India Habitat Centre

 one of the public art pieces on display in a lotus pool with koi in the India Habitat Centre atrium, one of the best ways to get cultural in Delhi